m2osw/advgetopt/README.md

 The system is capable of accept other operators and supports variables within a configuration file.
 These features are generally not made available at the command line level.
-The available of these extra features are therefore available only in a few tools and services.
-These tools and services will describe the other features they support.
+These extra features are therefore available only in a few tools and services.
+These tools and services describe the other features they support.

 The possible features are:

-* Accept a space as the separator between the name of a parameter and its value.
+* Accept a space as the separator between the name of a parameter and its value (`long_option 123`).
-* Accept a colon (`:`) as the assignment operator, instead of the equal sign.
+* Accept a colon (`:`) as the assignment operator, instead of the equal sign (`long_option:123`).
 * Accept variable references in the values, written as `${<name>}`.
 * Accept INI like section declarations `[<name>]`.
-* Accept C-like like section declarations `<name> { ... }`.
+* Accept C-like blocks as section declarations `<name> { ... }`.
 * Accept C++-like scoping `<scope>::<name>=<value>`.
 * Multi-line parameters with backslash, & at the end or the start of the line.
 * Load all files found in a sub-directory (usually named `<project>.d`)